Paul Rieckhoff

-Paul Rieckhoff is an American writer, social entrepreneur, activist and veteran of the United States Army and the Iraq War.
-He is the president of Righteous Media Inc and the host of the Independent Americans podcast.
-Prior to that, he was the founder, CEO and executive director of Iraq and Afghanistan Veterans of America (IAVA), a non-partisan non-profit founded in 2004.
-He served as an Army first lieutenant and infantry rifle platoon leader in Iraq from 2003 through 2004.
-Rieckhoff was released from the Army National Guard in 2007.
-He is the Karl Lowenstein Distinguished Visiting Lecturer in the Political Science Department at Amherst College, where he designed and taught a class on the 20th anniversary of 9/11, "Understanding 9/11".
+Paul Rieckhoff is an American writer, social entrepreneur, activist, and veteran of the United States Army and the Iraq War.
+He is president of Righteous Media Inc and host of the Independent Americans podcast.
+After serving as an Army first lieutenant and infantry rifle platoon leader in Iraq, Rieckhoff established the non-partisan non-profit Iraq and Afghanistan Veterans of America (IAVA) in 2004.
+He was released from the Army National Guard in 2007.
+Rieckhoff was the 2021 Karl Loewenstein Distinguished Visiting Lecturer in the Political Science Department at Amherst College, where he offered the course "Understanding 9/11" on the 20th anniversary of the September 11 attacks.

 Education

 Rieckhoff attended James I. O'Neill High School in Highland Falls, New York, and graduated from Amherst College in 1998 with a BA in political science.
 At Amherst, Rieckhoff was a varsity football and rugby player.
 He hosted a radio show on the college radio station WAMH-FM and was president of the student government.